Seagate/cortx-motr/doc/motr-developer-guide.md

 64-bit of an object identification.
 This id should be larger than 0x100000ULL, that is 1048576 in decimal.

 ## A simple Cortx Motr application (index)
-Here we will create a simple Cortx Motr application to crate an index, put some key/value pairs to this index, read key/value pairs back from this index, and then delete it.
+Here we will create a simple Cortx Motr application to create an index, put some key/value pairs to this index, read them back, and then delete it.
 Source code is available at: [example2.c](/motr/examples/example2.c)

 Motr index FID is a special type of FID.
 It must be the m0_dix_fid_type.